1. Which celebrity was originally named Eugene Orowitz? a) Michael Landon b) Elton John c) Jerry Lewis d) John Wayne ... and the answer please

 Griffith Park.

-NBC television is home to the Proud-as-a-Peacock people.
-The Tonight
+NBC television is home to the

 Show with Jay Leno tapes here too.